WalletConnect/walletconnect-docs/docs/ios/walletconnectmodal/installation.md

 # Installation

 :::caution
-**The Web3Modal SDK is currently in Alpha and is not production-ready**.
+**The WalletConnectModal SDK is currently in Alpha and is not production-ready**.

 It's public API and associated documentation may still see significant and breaking changes.
 :::

-Swift implementation of Web3Modal for iOS applications.
+Swift implementation of WalletConnectModal for iOS applications.

 ## Add SDK to your project